Suchbap/science-fair-2018-plant-vers-2/README.md

 # apiweathertest

-yuvanshu learning about the science project
+yuvanshu learning python for the about the science project on personal gardener

+app1 contains original python code for my-personal-gardener

 deploy to heroku